MessagePack-CSharp/MessagePack-CSharp/CONTRIBUTING.md

     dotnet build /p:platform=NoVSIX

+## Unity

+See the ReadMe for the target directory `src\MessagePack.UnityClient` for information on building and managing with Unity.
+Unity's CI is managed in `unity.yml` in GitHub Actions.

 ## Where to find our CI feed

 Once a change is in a shipping branch (e.g. `v1.8`, `v2.0`, `master`), our CI will build it and push the built package